Criminal Injury Claims

 Can I Make A CICA Claim If I Have A Criminal Record?

 You may find that you are unable to claim through the CICA if you have been convicted of a crime.
-There are two types of criminal conviction:
+There are two types of criminal convictions:

 - A spent conviction, where the penalty has been carried out and a certain amount of time has elapsed.
 The crime is essentially wiped off the convicted person’s record.